Let’s Build a Reactive UI Framework – Part 1: Data Flow

 logs to the console, makes a network request, updates the UI, etc…

-is just a function that will be re-run whenever any of its
+An Effect is just a function that will be re-run whenever any of its

 observed facts change: